 The work of the renowned 18th-century Italian artist Canaletto, this beautiful painting of Greenwich Hospital and the Queen’s House may have been commissioned by British Consul Joseph Smith for his residence on the Venice Grand Canal, where he entertained many English Grand Tourists.

-Canaletto’s painting (real name Giovanni Antonio Canal) shows how Christopher Wren designed the hospital to Queen Mary’s stipulation that the view from the Queen’s House to the river should remain unimpeded.
-If you go and look over the Thames from the Isle of Dogs today, you’ll see that comparatively little has changed from Canaletto’s image.
+If you go and look over the River Thames from the Isle of Dogs today, you’ll see that comparatively little has changed from Canaletto’s image.

 Canaletto probably painted this view in around 1752, to mark the completion of the Hospital buildings in 1751.

 However, some think that he may have painted it earlier, before the hospital was finished.
 Canaletto is likely to have visited the site sometime after 1746, to see Thornhill’s celebrated painted ceiling, which was completed in 1712.

 The painting is not completely accurate, but does contain a number of details suggesting a personal knowledge of the site – unlike a more fanciful earlier painting he made of the same view, based on a 1736 print by Jacques Rigaud.